avi-2-avi/enron-corp-challenge/README.md

 ---

-<p align="center"> A comprehensive and efficient email indexing system made with Vue.js (Tailwind), Go (Chi), and ZincSearch for retrieval and storage of data.
-Profiling is used to analyze the efficiency of the system to extract key insights and improve the system.
+<p align="center"> A comprehensive and efficient email search engine made with Vue.js (Tailwind), Go (Chi), and ZincSearch for storage and retrieval of data.
     <br>
 </p>